Policy for Students with Disabilities

 - we can access the information we need to provide accommodation.

-With respect to variables such as cost, available human or community resources, technological differences, and soon; ASD may not be able to extend a full range of services.
+With respect to variables such as cost, available human or community resources, or technological barriers, Accessibility Services may not be able to extend a full range of services.
 We will work with you to determine the best possible accommodation that can be provided.
-Contact ASD for further information.
+Contact Accessibility Services for further information.